codeadamca/ev3-robot/README.md

-# LEGO Mindstorms EV3 and a PS4 Controlled Robot
+# LEGO® Mindstorms® EV3 and a PS4 Controlled Robot

 This is the source code for a LEGO Mindstorms robot controlled by a PS4 controller: